Back

 3 things I found:

-Every claim in this teardown is cross-referenced against publicly available data as of May 2026.
+I cross-referenced every claim in this teardown against publicly available data as of May 2026.

 Dark Stores FY25 Revenue Market Share Daily Orders